Libera-Chat/gamja/README.md

 ### Development server

+Any HTTP server capable of serving static files can be used.
+For instance:

+    python -m http.server

-Start your IRC WebSocket server, e.g. on port 8080.
-Then run:
+If your IRC WebSocket server is started on port 8080, you can head over to `http://localhost:8000/?server=ws://localhost:8080` to connect to the server.

+Alternatively, the gamja development dependencies also include an HTTP server:

-    npm install
+    npm install --include=dev
     npm start

-This will start a development HTTP server for gamja.
-Connect to it and append `?server=ws://localhost:8080` to the URL.

 ### Production build

 Optionally, [Parcel] can be used to build a minified version of gamja.

-Install Parcel and then run:
+    npm install --include=dev

-    parcel build
+    npm run build

 ## Query parameters